joshuaama-1/Software-Renderer/README.md

 # Software-Renderer
-A software renderer by a novice programmer
+A software renderer by a novice programmer.

+All the names are trash and everything is gross.
+I do not recommend copying any of the practices used in this program.